Jfortin1/Statistics_for_genomics/2015/Lab5/README.md

 Make sure you are poitning to the right genome path (see Lab 4).
 Let's use macs to get the peaks:

     module load macs
-    macs14 -t treatment.sam -c control.sam -g 1.26e+7 -n Condition1
+    macs14 -t treatment.sam -c control.sam -g 1.26e+7 -n Condition1 -w

 `-t` specifies the input file. macs accepts different formats: sam, bam, and bed for instance.
 The `-c` specficies the control samples.
 The `-g` specifies the length of the genome.
 How do I know that s. cerevisiae has length 1.26e+7?
-I used google :). `-n` specifices the output files; the output files will have names `Condition1_(andSomethingElse)`
+I used google :). `-n` specifices the output files; the output files will have names `Condition1_(andSomethingElse)`.
+Finally, the option `-w` will create wiggle files for each chromosome analyzed.

 The ouput files are `Condition1_negative_peaks.xls`, `Condition1_peaks.bed`, `Condition1_peaks.xls` and `Condition1_summits.bed`.